-All teachers at Brooklyn RISE will be certified or on-track to receiving their certification within one year of employment.
+All teachers at Brooklyn RISE will be certified or on-track to receiving their certification.
 We will prioritize hiring highly-qualified, certified staff.

 What makes your school special?

 We are a small-school option with smaller class sizes.
 We have an extended school day and school year.
 We prioritize academics, character education, and creating culturally responsive learning environments.
-We offer daily science and a focus on literacy.
+We offer daily STEAM (Science, Technology, Engineering, Arts, & Mathematics) and a focus on literacy.

 How is your work community-based?